-Determination of the acarapisosis status of a country or zone/compartment
+Determination of the acarapisosis status of a country or zone

-The acarapisosis status of a country or zone/compartment (under study) can only be determined after considering the following criteria:
+The acarapisosis status of a country or zone can only be determined after considering the following criteria:

-1) a risk assessment has been conducted, identifying all potential factors for acarapisosis occurrence and their historic perspective;

-- 2) acarapisosis should be notifiable in the whole country or zone/compartment (under study) and all clinical signs suggestive of acarapisosis should be subjected to field and laboratory investigations; - 3) an on-going awareness programme should be in place to encourage reporting of all cases suggestive of acarapisosis; - 4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees should have current knowledge of, and authority over, all domesticated apiaries in the whole country.
+- a risk assessment has been conducted, identifying all potential factors for acarapisosis occurrence and their historic perspective; - 2) acarapisosis should be notifiable in the whole country or zone and all clinical signs suggestive of acarapisosis should be subjected to field and laboratory investigations; - an ongoing awareness programme should be in place to encourage reporting of all cases suggestive of acarapisosis; - 4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees should have current knowledge of, and authority over, all domesticated apiaries in the whole country.

-Country or zone/compartment (under study) free from acarapisosis
+Country or zone free from acarapisosis

-A country or zone /compartment (under study) may be considered free from acarapisosis after conducting a risk assessment as referred to in Article 9.1.3. but without formally applying a specific surveillance programme if the country or zone/compartment (under study) complies with the provisions of Chapter 1.4.
+A country or zone may be considered free from acarapisosis after conducting a risk assessment as referred to in Article 9.1.3. but without formally applying a specific surveillance programme if the country or zone complies with the provisions of Chapter 1.4.

-A country or zone/compartment (under study) which does not meet the conditions of point 1 above may be considered free from acarapisosis after conducting a risk assessment as referred to in Article 9.1.3. and when:
+A country or zone which does not meet the conditions of point 1 above may be considered free from acarapisosis after conducting a risk assessment as referred to in Article 9.1.3. and when:

-- a) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees has current knowledge of, and authority over, all domesticated apiaries existing in the country or zone/compartment (under study); - b) acarapisosis is notifiable in the whole country or zone/compartment (under study), and any clinical cases suggestive of acarapisosis are subjected to field and laboratory investigations; - c) for the three years following the last reported case of acarapisosis, annual surveys supervised by the Veterinary Authority, with negative results, have been carried out on a representative sample of apiaries in the country or zone/compartment (under study) to provide a confidence level of at least 95 percent of detecting acarapisosis if at least 1 percent of the apiaries were infected at a within-apiary prevalence rate of at least 5 percent of the hives; such surveys may be targeted towards apiaries, areas and seasons with a higher likelihood of disease; - d) to maintain free status, an annual survey supervised by the Veterinary Authority, with negative results, is carried out on a representative sample of apiaries in the country or zone/compartment (under study) to indicate that there has been no new cases; such a survey may be targeted towards areas with a higher likelihood of disease; - e) (under study) there is no self-sustaining feral population of A. mellifera or other possible host species in the country or zone/compartment (under study); - f) the importation of the commodities listed in the chapter into the country or zone/compartment (under study) is carried out in conformity with the recommendations of this chapter.
+- a) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees has current knowledge of, and authority over, all domesticated apiaries existing in the country or zone; - b) acarapisosis is notifiable in the whole country or zone, and any clinical cases suggestive of acarapisosis are subjected to field and laboratory investigations; - c) for the three years following the past reported case of acarapisosis, annual surveys supervised by the Veterinary Authority or other Competent Authority, with no positive results, have been carried out on a representative sample of apiaries in the country or zone to provide a confidence level of at least 95% of detecting acarapisosis if at least 1% of the apiaries were infected at a within-apiary prevalence rate of at least 5% of the hives; such surveys may be targeted towards apiaries, areas and seasons with a higher likelihood of disease; - d) to maintain free status, an annual survey supervised by the Veterinary Authority, with no positive results, is carried out on a representative sample of apiaries in the country or zone to indicate that there has been no new cases; such surveys may be targeted towards areas with a higher likelihood of disease; - e) either there is no wild or self-sustaining feral population of species of the genus Apis in the country or zone, or there is an ongoing surveillance programme of the wild or self-sustaining feral population of species of the genus Apis which demonstrates no evidence of the presence of the disease in the country or zone; - f) the importation of the commodities listed in this chapter into the country or zone is carried out in conformity with the recommendations of this chapter.

-Recommendations for the importation of live queen honey bees, worker bees and drones with or without associated brood combs
+Recommendations for the importation of live queen, worker and drone honey bees with or without associated brood combs

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the bees come from a country or zone/compartment (under study) free from acarapisosis.
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the honey bees come from apiaries situated in a country or zone free from acarapisosis or the apiaries meet the conditions prescribed in Chapter 4.14.
+(Article 4.14.5.).
+With regards to the provisions detailed in point 2 of